Mama's Gun: Lyrical themes

 In an interview for The New York Times, Badu revealed the meaning behind the title of Mama's Gun to be a metaphor for her being protective of her son Seven: "And there's no better protection than your mama's words.
 That album is the gun: use those words, those feelings, to solve the problems."
-In her poem "The Warriors Remainder", written in the album's liner notes, Badu explained the title as representing a weapon eliminating "demons in [her] range", (Note: "Taking out the demons in your range" is also a line from "Time's a Wastin'".) which Jake Barnes of Dotmusic interpreted as a remedy to pressures of her sudden fame in the aftermath of Baduizm.
+In her poem "The Warriors Remainder", written in the album's liner notes, Badu explained the title as representing a weapon eliminating "demons in [her] range", (Note: "Taking out the demons in your range" is also a line from "Time's a Wastin".) which Jake Barnes of Dotmusic interpreted as a remedy to pressures of her sudden fame in the aftermath of Baduizm.
+Badu later revealed that the title was also inspired by her grandmother keeping a revolver in her nightstand.
 Lyrical themes of Mama's Gun encompass love, self-worth, and social equity.
 Astrological and cosmic references are incorporated into songs such as "...& On" and "Orange Moon".
 The lyricism was widely noted as more honest and direct than the cryptic and complex songwriting on Baduizm; (Note: attributed to multiple sources) Badu herself addresses the expressional shift in the lyrics of "...& On": "What good do your words do / If they can't understand you / Don't keep talkin' that shit / Badu".
 Christopher John Farley of Time nonetheless emphasized the intricacy of lyrical themes on Mama's Gun, which he described as not restricted to singular interpretations.

 On Mama's Gun, Badu places herself in a more subjective position than on Baduizm, with autobiographical songwriting stemming from prior experiences, though Badu denied Baduizm being any less introspective than Mama's Gun.
 Self-help-themed "My Life" is an homage to Mary J. Blige's 1994 album of the same title, and retrospectively expresses Badu's desire to achieve eminence.
 On "...& On"—a continuation of her debut single "On & On"—Badu reflects on her feelings of inferiority upon first menstruating.
 Introspective "Cleva" sees her denouncing image in favor of intellect, while accepting her own perceived shortcomings: "My hair ain't never hung down to my shoulders / And it might not grow / You never know".
 The end of Badu's relationship with Benjamin served as the basis for "Green Eyes", which uses its three movements to deal with different stages of heartbreak.
 On "Denial", Badu repudiates feelings of jealousy and distress, while "Acceptance?" and "The Relapse" depict confusion before transitioning into displays of anguish and embarrassment, interspersed with declarations of withstanding affection for Benjamin.